peter88213/timeline-view-tk/docs/help/index.md

 :   Shift the timeline so that the latest event is positioned near the
     right edge of the window.

-Selected section

-:   Shift the timeline so that the section selected in the *novelibre*
     project tree is positioned in the center of the window.

 ### \"Scale\" menu